Make your CRM a Customer Experience Manager – Voice of Your Customer

 Why Would a Company Use IVR?

-IVR systems enable participants to conveniently respond using any touch-tone telephone.
+IVR systems enable participants to respond using any touch-tone telephone conveniently.
 One advantage of an IVR application is immediate electronic data entry.
 IVR applications also allow for more immediate communication with respondents, if required, through fax-back capability.
 Participants can provide numeric input via the telephone keypad as well as verbal input by leaving a voice recording.
 IVR applications can be made multilingual by simply re-recording the voice prompts.
 Calls can also be transferred to Customer Service Representatives or other contacts for assistance.
 IVR application participants have access to the IVR 24 hours a day, 365 days a year.

 Examples of our IVR Applications Include:

 - Direct Phone Calls to the proper person or department

 - Provide Job-Search information to individuals looking for work

 - Time And Attendance

 - Vacation Requests